Blockchain in Supply Chain: Revolutionizing Global Logistics

 VeChain’s blockchain technology ensures transparency and combats fraud by providing a tamper-proof record of a product’s history.
 The platform has evolved to address broader societal issues beyond economic problems, focusing on sustainability and collective global action.

-VeChainThor, the Layer-1 blockchain for Web3 and enterprises, is designed for rapid innovation and boasts a low-carbon, highly scalable infrastructure.
+VeChainThor, the Layer-1 blockchain for Web3 and enterprises, supports rapid innovation and features a low-carbon, highly scalable infrastructure.

 Ambrosus (AMB)